marijnh/Eloquent-JavaScript/03_functions.md

 `function`.
 Functions have a set of _((parameter))s_ (in this case, only `x`) and a _body_, which contains the statements that are to be executed when the function is called.
-The function body of a function created this wasy must always be wrapped in braces, even when it consists of only a single ((statement)).
+The function body of a function created this way must always be wrapped in braces, even when it consists of only a single ((statement)).

 {{index "power example"}}